realrasengan/blind.sh/README.md

 https://user-images.githubusercontent.com/466317/231329358-df73f2e2-cb35-4b56-8a96-523a0e027d8c.mp4

-## WARNING
+## Warning

 This could severely damage your computer and is more or less just a 'show and tell' of what is possible.
+That said, this prompts before running anything.
-That said, simple work on boundaries could make this safe and production ready quite quickly.
+Additionally, simple work on boundaries could make this safe and production ready quite quickly.

 ## Instructions